juntao/arenztopia/content/essential_info.md

 This section explores the political alignment and structure of Arenztopia.

 ### Political Structure
 There is a President, who is voted into place, and who follows a constitution.
-The Vice President is also voted into place and will become the new interim king in wake of the king suddenly resigning or dying.
+The Vice President is also voted into place and will become the new interim president in wake of the president suddenly resigning or dying.
 There are also 2 judges in the Supreme Court, and two senators.
 The judges function much like the Supreme Court of the USA, handling high-level cases and approving laws.
 The senators propose laws and perform other executive duties.
-Finally, the Executive Branch, consisting of the King, the Vice President, and the advisors, organizes the political ecosystem and keeps things in order, as well as making top-level desicions and passing laws.
+Finally, the Executive Branch, consisting of the President, the Vice President, and the advisors, organizes the political ecosystem and keeps things in order, as well as making top-level desicions and passing laws.
 There is also a House of Representatives, which contains one representative from every state and region.
 They represent the state's intentions and propose bills.
-Every term for every position is two months, except for the king, who has a unlimited term.
+Every term for every position is two months, except for the president, who has a unlimited term.

 There are two main parties: